Ethiopia's economy struggles as war reignites in Tigray | Business

 But some critics such as the spokesman for the outlawed Oromo Liberation Army, Odaa Tarbii, say "vanity projects" are not necessary now.

 Anything seen as criticism of the war can be stifled.
-Last week, authorities blocked 31 local civil society groups from organizing a media briefing calling for peace.
+Last week, authorities blocked 31 local civil society groups from organising a media briefing calling for peace.

 Following criticism that its financial support was enabling the government's war efforts, the World Bank last week said it will continue its partnership but expressed concern.